 Fitting enough by the second chapter where you cause baby dolphins to be made into cat food is also where references to Edna and Harvey start creeping in.

-By the third game, the series has reached Anyone Can Die levels of dark.
+By the third game, the series has reached Anyone Can Die levels of dark, plus jokes about killing and maiming children, pedophilia jokes, and a lot more swearing.

 Darkest Hour: In the third game.
 The latest plan to save Deponia has fallen through, Rufus just killed Goal, and now he's in his own personal hell.
 Or so it appears, at least...